plone/training/docs/plone-deployment/project-start.md

 ## Running Docker Compose

 Docker Compose is suitable for reviewing your development progress or exploring the project.
-It comprises four services: {term}`Traefik` webserver, Frontend, Backend, and a `Postgres` database, mimicking a production environment.
+It comprises four services: {term}`Traefik` web server, Frontend, Backend, and a `Postgres` database, mimicking a production environment.

 ```{note}
 A secondary Backend route, `/ClassicUI`, mirrors `http://localhost:8080/Plone`.
 It's secured with Basic Authentication, default credentials being **admin/admin**.